 We have worked with several power plant operators in several countries, and have met their safety requirements.
 A lot of times we provide extra safety cables to ensure the lights stay mounted on the ceiling.

-Do You Have Certificates to Prove These Lights Are Rated for Power Plant Applications?
+Do You Have Certificates to Prove These Lights Meet Power Plant Application Ratings?

 Do You Have EMB Options and Will Your Lights Run on a Battery Back-Up System?

 We offer both internal and external EMB options on many of our fixture options.

 Are Your Lights Made of Steel?